rsimari/MarchMathness/README.md

 ##MARCH MATHNESS

-A march madness game predicter using shell scripts, C#, and eventually a web page using Chart.js to present data.
+#A march madness game predicter using shell scripts, C#, and eventually a web page using Chart.js to present data.

-questions:
+Questions:
 How to calculate the conference coefficient?
 How to calculate the head to head score?

-What I have so far:
+##What I have so far:
-    Team's:
+#Team's:
         name
         conference
         non-conference winning margin